Don’t Fall for Them! Facsimile Churchill Holograph Letters

-…by those multiple Churchill thank-you letters, each of which is a carefully made facsimile.
-“The ultimate thrift shop haul,” headlined the Daily Mail on July 7th.
+…those multiple Churchill thank-you letters, each of which is a carefully made facsimile.
+“The ultimate thrift shop haul,” headlined the Daily Mail.
 “Budget shopper is left STUNNED after buying a ‘priceless’ handwritten letter signed by Winston Churchill for just $1—after finding it buried in a New York store.”

-I kept waiting for the Mail to drop the shoe on the story—but they apparently believe it’s true.
+I kept waiting for the shoe to drop on this story—but the Mail apparently believe it’s true.
 The letter is a facsimile, one of thousands, worth perhaps $50 if nicely framed.
 Apparently some are still being taken in.
 (Updated from 2019.)

 “Signed Holograph Letter…